haruta-otaki/autonomous-rover-navigation/README.md

 ### Orientation and Position Estimation

-The rover estimates its orientation and position using wheel kinematics and elapsed time, without relying on external localization systems.

-Servo angles are read directly in degrees; however, the rover’s global heading cannot be measured directly and must be estimated using wheel kinematics and elapsed time.
+The rover estimates its orientation and relative position using wheel kinematics and elapsed time, without relying on external localization systems or sensors.
+Although servo angles are read directly in degrees, the rover’s global heading cannot be measured directly and is instead inferred from the motion of the wheels during turning maneuvers.

-The heading is estimated from:
-  - The linear velocity of the wheels
-  - The elapsed time spent rotating
-  - The horizontal separation between the wheels
+Heading estimation is based on three quantities: the linear velocity of the wheels, the elapsed time spent rotating, and the horizontal separation between the wheels.

-Wheel linear velocity (v) is computed from the wheel diameter (65 mm) and motor speed (RPM):
+Wheel linear velocity is computed from the wheel diameter (65 mm) and measured motor speed (RPM), yielding:

-v =  PI * 65 * (RPM/60).
+`v = π · 65 · (RPM / 60)`

-Angular velocity (w) of the rover's turn is derived from differential wheel motion and wheel separation (126 mm):
+The rover’s angular velocity during a turn may then be derived by using this linear velocity and the wheel separation (126 mm) of the rover:

-w = ((2 * v) / 126) * (180/PI)
+`ω = (2 · v / 126) · (180 / π)`

-Distance (d) the rover traveled over a control interval (t) is estimated as:
+The distance traveled over a control interval Δt is then estimated as:

-d = v * t
+`d = v · Δt`

-Therefore, the incremental kinematic update of the heading (theta) is defined as:

-theta_{t+1} = theta_t + w * t
+The quantities are used to finally update the rover’s kinematic state.
+The heading angle is updated according to:

+`θ(t+1) = θ(t) + ω · Δt`

-where the position is updated in the 2D plane (x, y) using standard planar motion equations:
+and the rover’s position in the two-dimensional plane is updated using standard planar motion equations:

-x_{t+1} = x_t + d * cos(theta_{t+1})
+`x(t+1) = x(t) + d · cos(θ)`
-y_{t+1} = y_t + d * sin(theta_{t+1})
+`y(t+1) = y(t) + d · sin(θ)`

-The incremental kinematic update loop enables continuous estimation of the rover’s orientation and relative X–Y position during autonomous operation.
+The proposed incremental kinematic update loop enables continuous real-time estimation of the rover’s orientation and relative X–Y position throughout autonomous operation.

 ---